Photofeed: image podcasting18 Aug 2005

 As I said in a previous blog post: it’s not logical that there is no picture podcasting yet, while the content, the devices and the technology are all there.
-That’s why I decided to lend the ‘loosely coupled’ movement a hand: I just set up a new project:
+That’s why I decided to lend the ‘loosely coupled’ movement a hand.

-It introduces the concept of a Photofeed (an RSS 2.0 feed with image enclosures – the picture counterpart of a podcast feed) and also features a service to display photofeeds in any web site: Photoroll.
-I invented the term ‘photofeed’ (‘photcast’ was an earlier option, but it’s too limiting)
+I introduce the concept of a Photofeed (an RSS 2.0 feed with image enclosures – the picture counterpart of a podcast feed) and also features a service to display photofeeds in any web site: Photoroll.

 (Update: especially for the visitors from scripting.com)